arduino/docs-content/content/arduino-cloud/10.education/02.templates/content.md

 ## Choosing a template

-Once you have logged into your account, Templates can be accessed under the **IoT templates** section from the sidebar.
+Once you have logged into your account, Templates can be accessed from the sidebar **Templates > Arduino Templates** from the menu on top.

 ![Sidebar IoT Templates](assets/sidebar.png)